Transition-minimized differential signaling: Description

+The physical layer for TMDS is current mode logic (CML), DC coupled and terminated to 3.3 Volts.
+While the data is DC balanced (by the encoding algorithm), DC coupling is part of the specification.
+TMDS can be switched or repeated by any method applicable to CML signals.

 Coding

 The method is a form of 8b/10b encoding but using a code-set that differs from the original IBM form.
 A two-stage process converts an input of 8 bits into a 10 bit code with particular desirable properties.
 In the first stage, the first bit is untransformed and each subsequent bit is either XOR or XNOR transformed against the previous bit.
 The encoder chooses between XOR and XNOR by determining which will result in the fewest transitions; the ninth bit encodes which operation was used.
 In the second stage, the first eight bits are optionally inverted to even out the balance of ones and zeros and therefore the sustained average DC level; the tenth bit encodes whether this inversion took place.

 The 10-bit TMDS symbol can represent either an 8-bit data value during normal data transmission, or 2 bits of control signals during screen blanking.
 Of the 1,024 possible combinations of the 10 transmitted bits: